johnnymetz/johnny-metz-blog/content/posts/next-js-dockerfile.md

 Create a new layer called `builder`.
 Copy the `node_modules/` directory, which was created in the `deps` stage, plus any other files you need to build your app.

-We could copy everything over using `COPY . .` but it's better if we only bring in what we need.
-This will reduce the final image size.
-This is why we're using the [Next.js src directory](https://nextjs.org/docs/advanced-features/src-directory) which consists entirely of files we need to build our app.
+We could copy everything using `COPY . .` but it's better if we only bring in what we need.
+This is why we're using the [Next.js src directory](https://nextjs.org/docs/advanced-features/src-directory) which consists entirely of files we need to build our app and cuts down on the number of files we need to explicitly copy over.
+As we'll see below, this will dramatically reduce the final image size.

-Note, the `jsconfig.json` file allows us to use [absolute imports](https://nextjs.org/docs/advanced-features/module-path-aliases) in our code which are much cleaner than relative imports.
+The `jsconfig.json` file allows us to use [absolute imports](https://nextjs.org/docs/advanced-features/module-path-aliases) in our code which are much cleaner than relative imports.

-## Step 3: Run
+## Stage 3: Run

 ```dockerfile
 FROM node:17-alpine